Web EFT General Frequently Asked Questions

 As it is in Web CRD, you can associate individuals on a Form BR Initial.
 After the Form BR Initial is filed, you would associate individuals to a Branch Office on their U4 filings.
 However a Form BR Amendment can be used if you are adding a new Branch Supervisor or Branch Person-in-Charge.

 File a U4 Amendment.
-Using the sequence number from the IIR for the existing Branch, enter a close date in the existing Branch record.
-Add a new entry in the Branch office section with the new Branch start date information.
+Using the unique identifier from the IIR for the existing Branch, enter an end date in the existing Branch record.
+Add a new entry in the Office of Employment section with the new Branch number and start date information.

 The billing code for a Registered Branch would come from the Form BR.